Cognigy/Documentation/docs/en/docs/ai/resources/manage/extensions.md

 ## Installing a custom Extension
 <div class="divider"></div>

-You can install a custom Extension from the Extension Marketplace or by using the “Upload Extension” button or by dragging and dropping.
+You can install a custom Extension from the Extension Marketplace by using the “Upload Extension” button or by dragging and dropping.

 <figure>